burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 - Numbering guardrail: no invented "casque 1/2/3" ordering.
 Casques are named by city, verse number, or image/painting number.
 Verse/image/city pairings are established and may be stated.
 For a found casque, the documented find location is fact.
 For an unsolved one, the model must not state or imply a dig location as correct.
 - Synthesize, don't paste: answer in its own words, don't dump full verses or wiki cards verbatim unless asked, and drop material about other cities that wasn't asked about.
 - Registry guardrail (added 2026-08-27): when an `=== AUTHORITATIVE CITY REGISTRY ===` block is present, it is the top authority.
 Its values override any conflicting passage value, including any stray "casque N" numbering.
 The synthesize-don't-paste rule is exempted for the registry, so its AUTHOR HINTS come through in the author's own words instead of paraphrased.
 Author hints are still clues toward an unsolved answer, relayed as hints, never as the settled solution or dig location.
 See section 5.7.
+- Forum guardrail (added 2026-08-28): the historical forum tier (5.3) is the lowest-authority source.
+When a `[COMMENTARY - historical forum - ...]` passage is present it is unverified community opinion, frequently outdated or wrong, to be reported as history ("the forum argued...", "an early theory held...") and never treated as evidence for a factual claim.
+It never overrides the book, the wiki, or the podcast.

 ### 5.5 serve.py endpoints
 | Endpoint | Use | Notes |